Home Compare GALE.SW vs GETI-B.ST

 Galenica vs Getinge AB (publ): Which Stock Looks Stronger in 2026?

-Galenica holds the cleaner structural position, with the lead spread across stability and profitability.
-Getinge AB (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Galenica carrying a narrow edge on stability.
+Getinge AB (publ) still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Getinge AB (publ), which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Galenica, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.